HighnessAtharva/Blog/content/projects/Media Analysis.md

 hidemeta: true
 ---

-{{< ico "brand-github" >}} **GITHUB :** <https://github.com/HighnessAtharva/Media-Analysis>

-{{< ico "archive">}}  **DEMO :** <https://highnessatharva-media-analysis-media-analysis-zhdell.streamlit.app/>

-## Project Summary

 This is a web application built with Streamlit that allows users to analyze data from various entertainment platforms.
 The Entertainment Data Analysis Web Application is a powerful tool for analyzing data from popular entertainment platforms such as Goodreads, Letterboxd, and Steam.
 It provides users with advanced data analysis techniques, statistical reports, and in-depth insights that are not available on the platforms themselves.

+{{< ico "brand-github" >}} **GITHUB :** <https://github.com/HighnessAtharva/Media-Analysis>

+{{< ico "archive">}}  **DEMO :** <https://highnessatharva-media-analysis-media-analysis-zhdell.streamlit.app/>

 The application offers several services: